fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 }
 ```

-!!! note "What is `runId` for?"
+!!! note "What is `runId` and what is it for?"
-    `runId` uniquely associates this instance with the workflow, ensuring it only runs the intended jobs.
+    `runId` is the [id that Github uniquely assigns to the workflow](https://github.com/orgs/community/discussions/26965) and is part of the Github Context.
+We use this to uniquely associate this instance with the workflow, ensuring it only runs the intended jobs.

 !!! note "What is `threshold` for?"
     `threshold` here defines a timeout for how long this instance can remain in the state; we’ll explain this fully in the Expiration section below.